dyland2306/DF/README.md

 A good example of this is the Crystal Palace player Aaron Wan-Bissaka, who was predicted by the model to be kept because he performed well, but was sold to Manchester United to gain a monetary capitalisation on his good performances.

 ##
-This repository contains the Capstone Project Notebook and the Capstone Presentation.
+This repository contains the Capstone Project Notebook and the Capstone Presentation Slides.
 The data set used in this project can be found on https://footystats.org/c-dl.php?type=players&comp=1625